swcarpentry/DEPRECATED-boot-camps/python/dont_repeat_yourself/Readme.md

 This example opens a text file containing a list of phone numbers.
 The phone numbers are in the format \#\#\#-\#\#\#-\#\#\#\#, one to a line.

-The example code loops through each line in the file and counts the number of times each area code appears.
+Now let's write some code that loops through each line in the file and counts the number of times each area code appears.
 The answer is stored in a dictionary, where the area code is the key and the number of times it occurs is the value.

 ```python
 areacodes = {} # Create an empty dictionary
 f = open("phonenums.txt") # Open the text file
 for line in f: # iterate through the text file, one line at a time (think of the file as a list of lines)